patricklam/plam.new-webpage/content/post/20250625-trip-report-estonia.md

 The Tallinn airport Mercure was actually quite nice and had a better view of a fountain, a river, and a parking lot, rather than just a parking lot.
 I think the more expensive rooms at Dorpat also had a good view of the river, but that's not what I got.
-Anyway, it was really pretty at sunset.
+Anyway, it was really pretty at sunset from the Mercure.
 I also saw a bunch of terns in Tallinn between the airport and the hotel.

 Tallinn and Tartu both have a bunch of malls.
-I guess it's dark a lot.
+I guess it's dark and cold for a lot of the year.
 I got something from the supermarket on Saturday night, and excellent dumplings at the mall on Sunday, when I had a bit of a later start.

 I finally finished the somewhat [depressing Estonia book](post/20250511-grosseilles-de-novembre-review) just before leaving Estonia.